mikelewis/watch_methods/README.md

 #Problem

-Developing an API that involves monitoring/editing a method like this is quite annoying as you need to have your users put your do_work_on after the method declaration like so:
+Developing an API that involves monitoring/editing a method like this is quite annoying as you need to have your users put your class_method call after the method declaration like so:

     class A